brettmt13/Smash-Ultimate-Scraper/README.md

 # SSBU Visual (scraper.js file)

-## A Super Smash Brothers Frame Data Analysis and Visualization in JavaScript and React.js.
-Currently under development.
+## A Super Smash Brothers Frame Data Web Scraper in JavaScript.

-### Features - current and upcoming:
-#### A fully automated web scraper in JavaScript
+### Documentation:

-- Automatically generates sets of different frame data per request.
-Documentation in the works.
+#### - Automatically generates sets of different frame data per request.

 ##### Goals:
 - Create a library for backend use for anyone using JavaScript.